Dustin-Ray/blind-rsa/README.md

-# Today on another episode of "solving impossible problems with cryptography":
+# Today on another episode of _solving impossible problems with cryptography_:

-Suppose agent Bob gives you a sealed envelope.
+Suppose agent Bob has a sealed envelope.
 Contained within is a message, and Bob claims the message is signed by President Alice.
 However, the message _and_ the signature are top-secret and cannot be revealed.
 Can we verify that a secret message and its signature are valid, without ever opening the envelope?

 <p align="center">
   <img src="https://github.com/drcapybara/blind-rsa/assets/40841027/2e069be5-649c-48af-931f-3b1de3246d23" width="350" height="350">
 </p>

 **Initial Setup:**
 - Alice's RSA public key is $(e, n)$.